-Year 3 Year 4 Year 5 Year 6 Design Problem solving by suggesting potential features on a Micro: bit and justifying my ideas.
-Developing design ideas for a technology pouch.
-Drawing and manipulating 2D shapes, using computer-aided design, to produce a point of sale badge.
+Digital World

+Design Make Evaluate Technical Knowledge

 Writing a design brief from information submitted by a client.
 Developing design criteria to fulfil the client's request.
 Considering and suggesting additional functions for my navigation tool.
 Developing a product idea through annotated sketches.
 Placing and manoeuvring 3D objects, using CAD.
 Changing the properties of, or combining one or more 3D objects, using CAD.
-Make Using a template when autting and assembling the pouch.
-Following a list of design requirements.
-Selecting and using the appropriate tools and equipment for autting, joining, shaping and decorating a foam pouch.
-Applying functional features such as using foam to create soft buttons.
 Considering materials and their functional properties, especially those that are sustainable and recyclable (for example, cork and bamboo).
 Explaining material choices and why they were chosen as part of a product concept.
-Programming an N, E, S, W cardinal compass.
-Evaluate Analysing and evaluating an existing product.
-Identifying the key features of a pouch.
+Programming an N. E, S, W cardinal compass.
 Explaining how my program fits the design criteria and how it would be useful as part of a navigation tool.
 Developing an awareness of sustainable design.
 Identifying key industries that utilise 3D CAD modelling and explaining why.
-Describing how the product concept fits the dient's request and how it will benefit the customers.
+Describing how the product concept fits the client's request and how it will benefit the customers.
 Explaining the key functions in my program, including any additions.
 Explaining how my program fits the design criteria and how it would be useful as part of a navigation tool.
 Explaining the key functions and features of my navigation tool to the client as part of a product concept pitch.
 Demonstrating a functional program as part of a product concept pitch.
-Technical To understand that, in programming, a 'loop' is code that repeats something again and again until stopped.
-To know that a Micro:bit is a pocket-sized, codeable computer.
 To know that accelerometers can detect movement.
 To understand that sensors can be useful in products as they mean the product can function without human input.
-Additional To know what the 'Digital Revolution' is and features of some of the products that have evolved as a result.
-To know that in Design and technology the term 'smart' means a programmed product.
-To know the difference between analogue and digital technologies.
-To understand what is meant by 'point of sale display.'
-To know that CAD stands for 'Computer-aided design'.
 To know that designers write design briefs and develop design criteria to enable them to fulfil a client's request.
 To know that 'multifunctional' means an object or product has more than one function.
 To know that magnetometers are devices that measure the Earth's magnetic field to determine which direction you are facing.